|Nutritional Guidelines (per serving)|

 Meanwhile, prepare a gas grill for indirect heat.
 Turn all burners on high and close the lid.
 When temperature inside the grill reaches 400 F, turn off one burner.
 The area over the turned-off burner is the indirect heat section.

 Set the chicken skin-side down on the indirect heat section of the grill.

 Close the lid on a gas grill and cook for 15 minutes.

 Turn the chicken over, close the lid on the gas grill, and cook 10 minutes.

-Move chicken to direct heat section and cook, turning once, until skin is brown and crispy - about 5 minutes.
+Move chicken to the direct heat section and cook, turning once, until skin is brown and crispy–about five minutes.
 (Pay close attention: any dripping fat or added oils or marinades catch fire easily.
 You may want to keep a spray bottle of water nearby to douse flames.)

 Let the chicken rest at least 10 minutes, covered with foil, before serving.